NJeffRob/XtI/README.md

 ### Contributing
 If you'd like to contribute to XtI, please feel free!
-If you're unsure how to contribute, the following are things that would be helpful:
+We're  If you're unsure how to contribute, the following are things that would be helpful:

 1. Adding more electronic structure programs.
 2. Adding more input options for existing programs.
+3. Compilation testing for Windows and macOS executables
-3. If you use XtI and encounter a bug, please report it to us.
+4. If you use XtI and encounter a bug, please report it to us.

-# To dos
-## Lawrence
-- Get user input in the form of the following: xti -option program jobtype file
-- For the above: programs list can be found in the "Programs" struct in main.c; options list can be found in "help.lua"; jobtype can be found in the "Job_types" structure in main.c; and file should be a valid file
-- Once all user input is correctly checked, pass the argument to the relevant Lua function in either the sh, xyz_to_input, or output_to_xyz Lua files (I can help with implementing this; see: https://lucasklassmann.com/blog/2019-02-02-embedding-lua-in-c/ for a great guide)
-- *maybe*: customize the API to be more modular (this might be nightmarish, so don't worry about it til WAY later)
-- **When code is done**: create a makefile for easy compilation

-## Nick
-- Write a proper readme/better documentation in general
-- Finish writing the paper draft/get supervisor to approve and submit it for publication
+To help with contributing, the `test/` and `scripts/` directories contain helpful testing tools.